Infosys: Settlement of visa and tax fraud cases in the US

 In 2011, Infosys was accused of visa fraud for using B-1 (visitor) visas for work that required H-1B (work) visas.
 The allegations originated from an internal complaint by an American employee of Infosys, who subsequently filed a lawsuit against the company, claiming harassment and marginalization after raising the issue.
-Although the lawsuit was dismissed, along with another similar case, these allegations were brought to the attention of U.S. authorities, leading to investigations by the U.S. Department of Homeland Security and a federal grand jury.
+Although the lawsuit was dismissed, along with another similar case, these allegations were brought to the attention of US authorities, leading to investigations by the US Department of Homeland Security and a federal grand jury.

-In October 2013, Infosys agreed to settle the civil suit with U.S. authorities by paying $34 million.
+In October 2013, Infosys agreed to settle the civil suit with US authorities by paying $34 million.
 While the company did not admit guilt, it stated that it settled to avoid the complications of "prolonged litigation".
 Infosys asserted that, "As reflected in the settlement, Infosys denies and disputes any claims of systemic visa fraud, misuse of visas for competitive advantage, or immigration abuse.
 Those claims are untrue and are assertions that remain unproven."

 In December 2019, Infosys reached an $800,000 settlement with the State of California in a visa and tax fraud case.
 Between 2006 and 2017, nearly 500 Infosys employees were found to be working in the state on Infosys-sponsored B-1 visas instead of the required H-1B visas, enabling the company to avoid paying California payroll taxes, including unemployment insurance, disability insurance, and employment training taxes.

+In June 2026, Infosys temporarily suspended recruitment assessments for more than 20,000 candidates applying for Specialist Programmer and Digital Specialist Engineer trainee roles after detecting multiple instances of impersonation and assessment malpractice during its hiring process.
+The company, which recruits from 300–400 colleges across India each year, introduced additional verification and security measures and informed affected candidates that revised assessment dates would be communicated once new protocols were in place.